StuartFarmer/Geofencing/README.md

 ####License
 Geofencing is available under the MIT license.
 See the LICENSE file for more information.

-Icon created by by André Luiz Gollo from the Noun Project
+Icon created by André Luiz Gollo from the Noun Project